neilboyd/me/NDC-Sydney-2016.md

 The aim of
 [.Net Core](https://www.microsoft.com/net/core)
-is to make .Net as easy to run JavaScript etc:
+is to make .Net as easy to run as JavaScript etc:
 ```
 dotnet init
 dotnet new